 Team Mentors, Corporate Mentors or Employee Volunteers

-While each of the 6,400 Science Olympiad teams nationwide usually have a school teacher as their head coach, many teams rely on parents or community members to assist with kids' preparation for events.
-Science Olympiad events are aligned with state science curriculum standards, but many of the subjects require additional study, the use of a research lab, or intensive mentoring by a practicing scientist.
-If you have a science specialty, please consider reaching out to your local middle school or high school to see if they have a Science Olympiad team or program.
-Many corporations have dedicated Employee Mentoring programs which require participation and will let workers leave the office to participate in programs like Science Olympiad.
-On each school web site, activities like Science Olympiad are listed, so reach out to the building principal or science teacher in charge of the Science Olympiad team.
+While each of the 7,000 Science Olympiad teams nationwide has a school employee/teacher as their head coach, many teams rely on parents or community members to assist with preparation for events.
+Science Olympiad events are aligned with state science curriculum standards, but many subjects require additional study, the use of a research lab, or intensive mentoring by a practicing scientist.
+If you have a science specialty, please consider reaching out to your local middle school or high school Science Olympiad team or program.
+Many corporations have dedicated Employee Mentoring programs which allow workers time off to participate in programs like Science Olympiad.
+Local school, district or administration guidelines and policies for school-building volunteers or extracurricular club mentors must be followed.

 Event Supervisor Volunteers

-The national Science Olympiad is always seeking assistance with the writing and creation of all Science Olympiad events.
-Every event in the history of Science Olympiad has been brainstormed, developed, loved and nurtured by an individual interested in promoting a specific line of science like horology (the study of clocks and time) or epidemiology (the study of the spread of disease).
-Out of this devotion came the Science Olympiad events It's About Time and Disease Detectives.
-If you'd like to share your knowledge, please call the national Science Olympiad office at (630) 792-1251 with your idea for an event or to volunteer with an existing event.
+Science Olympiad continually seeks assistance with the writing and creation of all Science Olympiad events.
+Every event in the history of Science Olympiad has been brainstormed, developed, loved and nurtured by individuals interested in promoting a specific line of science like horology (the study of clocks and time) or epidemiology (the study of the spread of disease).
+Out of this type of devotion came the Science Olympiad events It's About Time and Disease Detectives.
+If you'd like to share your knowledge, please contact Science Olympiad with your idea for an event or to volunteer with an existing event.

 Already on a Science Olympiad team and feel a strong need to share what you've learned with your fellow students?
 Science Olympiad provides a perfect excuse to call up your local middle school team and offer your expertise.
 Did you know you can gain service hours by working with peers or younger students?
 Get back in the game, volunteer today!